calm-cookie/qc-hackathon-goa/README.md

 # Team 35

 Hi, I am Uday Singla from BITS Pilani.
 This is my solution for QC Hackathon organized at BITS, Goa.
+I won the second position in the hackathon.

 # Quantum-Computing-Hackathon
 This is the repository for QC hackathon organized at BITS, Goa.